The Fighter (1952 film)

-The Fighter is a 1952 American film noir boxing film based on the 1911 short story "The Mexican" by Jack London.
-The film is directed by Herbert Kline and produced by Alex Gottlieb.
+The Fighter is a 1952 American noir sports film directed by Herbert Kline and starring Richard Conte, Vanessa Brown and Lee J. Cobb.
+It is based on the 1911 short story "The Mexican" by Jack London.
 Kline and Aben Kandel wrote the adapted screenplay.
 The film was released by United Artists in the United States on May 23, 1952.

 Plot

 A boxer, in Mexico, sets out to avenge the murder of his family by using the money from his winnings to purchase weapons.